istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/configurability/index.md

 In the event that both are specified, the value specified in the `MeshConfig` will override any other setting.
 {{ /warning }}

-To modify the default random sampling, which is defaulted to a value of 1, you must add the following to your `tracing.yaml file`.
+To modify the default random sampling, which is defaulted to a value of 1, add the following to your `tracing.yaml file`.

 {{< text yaml >}}